ag-grid/react-data-grid/slider-game-puzzle/README.md

 The component simply renders the controls and binds an `onClick` handler.
 The `onClick` handler delegates the functionality off to a callback, supplied in `props` from the parent component to return the button name and the column number.

+The column `instanceId` start at 1, internally the sliding puzzle is 0 indexed, so I pass in the column's `instanceId-1`.

-The parent Grid can then move the tiles.
+The parent Grid can then control how the tiles are moved, the buttons are there for the user to interact with.

 The header for the control buttons is similarly very small, contained in [ControlButtons.jsx](https://github.com/ag-grid/react-data-grid/blob/main/slider-game-puzzle/src/ControlButtons.jsx)